-The validity and size of safety/uncertainty factors and their application across many substances including pesticides have undergone periodic reevaluation (Renwick and Lazarus, 1998).
+100 has been regarded as comprising two factors of ten to allow for interspecies and inter-individual pesticides has undergone periodic reevaluation (Renwick and Lazarus, 1998).
 By and large the allocation of appropriate safety factors is considered on a case-by-case basis, relying on analysis of the total weight of evidence including a consideration of data gaps (WHO, 1990).
-WHO Scientific Groups have confirmed a 100-fold safety factor as an adequate and useful guide, particularly when there are few toxicological data gaps (WHO, 1967, 1994b).
+WHO Scientific Groups have confirmed a 100-fold safety factor as an adequate and useful guide, particularly when there are few toxicological data gaps (WHO, 1967; WHO, 1994b).